Engineering Materials, Geosciences, Archeology & Heritage Conservation and Fast Neutron Applications

 Additionally, in Earth and Environmental Sciences, the presence of water or hydrogen in general plays a major role.
 Neutrons are highly sensitive to hydrogen (as opposed to X-rays), which is present in minerals and rocks, regulating a large variety of behaviours and properties from the atomic to the macroscopic (continental) scale.
 There hydrogen is generally present in the form of free or bound hydroxide ions, within either structurally active sites or interstitial cavities in the crystalline structure.
 Neutrons enable not only measurements of structural changes in minerals at very high pressures and temperatures, the locations of light elements in complex structures, as well as strain measurements of polycrystalline aggregates under non ambient conditions (diffraction), but also the dynamical properties (spectroscopy).
 Such information is key for modelling and understanding fundamental processes in the Earth’s crust, ranging from large-scale phenomena, such as deep-focus earthquakes and volcanic activities, to the transport and disposal of pollutants in soil, but also to stone preservation in monuments, and water movement in rocks and soil with relevance in agriculture, e.g. connected to root growth (imaging).

-Unlocking the Secrets of Water
+Unlocking the secrets of water

 However, in the future only ESS will be able to challenge phenomena structure-property relationships in mineral phases under geological conditions in in-situ measurements, e.g. ESS diffractometers allowing for extreme condition environments as well as structure, reactivity and physical properties of multi-component melts and fluids under such geological conditions.
 Furthermore ,investigations will become possible to allow for modelling of tectonic processes and rock anisotropies through texture and stress analysis of poly-mineralic rocks [2] (figure) but also geo-materials sands, in addition to unprecedented high resolution studies of water transport in rocks and soils in 4D through neutron imaging.